 You remember when it felt ridiculous to ask your phone a question?
-Now it’s Tuesday afternoon, and you’re asking Siri where to go for lunch without a second thought.
+Now, on an afternoon, you find yourself effortlessly asking Siri for lunch recommendations.

 It’s easy to forget, but voice search has gone from something that seemed a bit like a party trick to an everyday habit quicker than most of us appreciated.
-And I’m not just talking about trends or buzzwords if you’re a small, local business operating in Perth (or anywhere else in Australia), this is something you can’t ignore.
+I’m not just referring to trends or buzzwords; if you’re a small, local business operating in Perth (or anywhere else in Australia), this is something you cannot ignore.
 It is fundamentally altering how the people who might become your customers discover you.

-Here’s the thing though.
-Most companies are still optimizing their websites as if it’s 2015.
+Here’s the thing, though.
+Most companies are still optimising their websites, as if it were 2015.
 They’re going after short, clunky keywords no one actually speaks out loud.

 What Makes Voice Search Different (And Why It Matters)

 See the difference?
-Voice searches are also longer, more conversational and frequently asked as literal questions.
+Voice searches are also longer, more conversational and often asked as literal questions.
 They’re the way real people talk to each other at the pub or over coffee.

 And this shift is significant, because Google’s getting scary good at natural language.
 The search engine is no longer interested only in matching keywords; it wants to answer our questions accurately.